nishkarsh/people-app/README.md

 - Build: `./gradlew build`
 - Unit Test: `./gradlew test`
-- Android Instrumentation Test: `./gradlew connectedAndroidTest` [Emulator needs to be up]
+- Android Instrumentation Test: `./gradlew connectedQADebugAndroidTest` [Emulator needs to be up]

-***Please make sure to use QA build variant while running instrumentation tests.
+***Please make sure to use QA build variant while running instrumentation tests if run from Android Studio.
 The URLs in QA product flavour points to a stub MockWebServer.***

 ***Please also make sure that the animations are disabled on the emulator while running the tests***